paul-thebaud/phpunit-generator/README.md

 ## Basic usages

-A detailed documentation is available [here](DOCUMENTATION.md), but here is a simple description of usages.

 PhpUnitGen basic usage is from command line with the following command.
 Use this command in project root directory.

 ```bash